CodiumTeam/docker-training/exercise-11/README.md

     ```
 #### Configure Jenkins

-1. Open http://localhost:8080 in the browser.
+1. Open http://localhost:8080 in another tap of the browser.
 1. You need to retrieve the initial random password created by Jenkins.
 This is inside a file named `/var/jenkins_home/secrets/initialAdminPassword` inside the executor service of the docker-compose stack you have started previously.
 Get the contents of that file and paste it in the Administrator password field.
 1. Click **Continue**
 1. Click on the small cross in the top right of the screen to close the *Getting Started* dialog.